MezzyMez/sql_project/starting_with_data.md

 | GGOEGFYQ016599 | 253 | Koozie Can Kooler |

-Question 4: What are the 3 categories with the top sentiment scores?
+Question 4: What are the 3 categories with the top sentiment scores weighted by quantity ordered?

 SQL Queries: